 Registration for this course will close -- August 31, 2021.
 There is a 10% discount for three or more registrants from the same organization.

-This program will provide you with the tools necessary for becoming the influential leader your current and future employees are most willing to follow.
-Through a unique approach that is both backed by science and has been widely tested with groups of executives, you will develop insight into your personal narratives, hone your sense of higher purpose as a leader, and develop and strengthen new tools and strategies associated with power and influence.
-This program will simultaneously help you get in touch with the “why” of your leadership while guiding you to find and maximize your unique sources of power through which you can turn your 'purpose' into reality.
+This program will provide you with the tools necessary for becoming the type of purpose-driven leader that your current and future employees desire to follow.
+Through a unique approach that is backed by science and widely tested with executives, you will hone your sense of higher purpose as a leader while developing new tools and strategies for growing your power and influence.
+This program will simultaneously help you get in touch with the “why” of your leadership while guiding you to find and maximize your unique sources of power through which you can turn your purpose into reality.

 Through a hands-on, interactive course environment that incorporates both rigorous ideas and practical exercises, you will learn:

-- How powerful leaders think and what mindsets they adopt
+• Learn how powerful leaders think and what mindsets they activate

-- How to build and protect your access to resources
+• Explore how to better develop and protect your access to key resources

 WHO SHOULD ATTEND?
 This program is designed to maximize the impact and accelerate the careers of seasoned executives as well as leaders transitioning to more significant roles.